dmorozov/nxt_js_net/nextjs-blog/README.md

    - added prettier auto import re-ordering
    - added TODO items below

-4. Add Redux/Redux-Saga - ?
+4. Add Redux/Redux-Saga - Done.
+Added Recoil as client side state management.
    Interesting article AGAINST using it in the Next.js app: https://javascript.plainenglish.io/should-you-use-redux-in-next-js-5e57201c34da
    Questions:

    - What to use for state management (https://recoiljs.org/ or Zustand or just React Context API)?
 What is best works with Next.js?
    - What to use for async server calls (fetch, react-query, Axios)?
 What is best works with Next.js?

-   Outcomes:
+   Final decision:

-   - Recoil is very neat state management library but it seems that development tools part is still not stanle.
-The functions specified in the documentation marked as \_UNSTABLE suffix.
+   - Recoil is very neat state management library but it seems that development tools part is still not stable.
+The functions specified in the documentation marked as "\_UNSTABLE" suffix.
 The core state management claims to be production ready.
    - I saw recommendation to use Context API in many many articles.
-But it just shows that people had never build a big applications.
+But it just shows that people had never built a big applications.
 All my concerns about that highlighted in this
      article: https://www.smashingmagazine.com/2021/08/state-management-nextjs/ which I'm fully agree with.
    - Some articles are pointing to React-Query as an option (new name seems to be TanStack Query) or SWR